Encoding

 A byte order mark has priority over a label as it has been found to be more accurate in deployed content.
 Therefore it is not part of the shared UTF-16 decoder algorithm, but rather the decode algorithm.

-shared UTF-16 decoder has an associated UTF-16 lead byte and UTF-16 lead surrogate (both initially null), and is UTF-16BE decoder (initially false).
+shared UTF-16 decoder has an associated UTF-16 lead byte and UTF-16 leading surrogate (both initially null), and is UTF-16BE decoder (initially false).

 shared UTF-16 decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and either UTF-16 lead byte or UTF-16 lead surrogate is non-null, set UTF-16 lead byte and UTF-16 lead surrogate to null, and return error.
+1. If byte is end-of-queue and either UTF-16 lead byte or UTF-16 leading surrogate is non-null, set UTF-16 lead byte and UTF-16 leading surrogate to null, and return error.

-2. If byte is end-of-queue and UTF-16 lead byte and UTF-16 lead surrogate are null, return finished.
+2. If byte is end-of-queue and UTF-16 lead byte and UTF-16 leading surrogate are null, return finished.

 3. If UTF-16 lead byte is null, set UTF-16 lead byte to byte and return continue.